CIMIC Award of Excellence

 Kolinda Grabar-Kitarovic is a president who has enhanced our understanding of conflicts throughout her career.

 We have come to know her as a staunch advocate for the interests of civilians in conflicts – most notably that of women and girls.
 As an Assistant Secretary-General at NATO and ambassador, she has always been committed to a strong trans-Atlantic alliance.
 But rather than defining her work as gender advocacy, I propose that we see her as someone who contributes to the update of the thinking we need to solve today and tomorrow’s problems.
 Without understanding the full impact of conflicts or military action on all civilians – both men and women – it is virtually impossible to develop long-term stability.
 And by empowering women and girls anywhere, we create more advocates and drivers for stability.
 The CCOE recognises the important work that the Croatian President Kolinda Grabar-Kitavoric has done in this field.

 Institutional Award 2017 for UN OCHA’s Civil-Military Coordination Section

 UN OCHA’s mandate in humanitarian civil-military coordination demonstrates how a small team of talented professionals can have a major impact on the effectiveness and efficiency of militaries supporting humanitarian action.

-Since 1995, OCHA’s Civil-Military Coordination Section (CMCS) has become a critical actor across all of OCHA’s core functions to support collective preparedness measures and to provide a point of access for governments, regional organizations, military and civil defense institutions interested in planning and, when requested, providing support to humanitarian agencies.
+Since 1995, OCHA’s Civil-Military Coordination Section (CMCS) has become a critical actor across all of OCHA’s core functions to support collective preparedness measures and to provide a point of access for governments, regional organisations, military and civil defence institutions interested in planning and, when requested, providing support to humanitarian agencies.